It is highly recommended that students in the Veterinary Technology Program have some

 Supervisors will be required and must be willing to do the following:

-- Meet with the CWE faculty advisor at your facility
+- Meet with the faculty advisor at your facility

 - Sign off and approve the student’s workplace learning objectives (form provided by